tdauth/wowr/README.md

 * Ability 'Give Units to Another Allied Player' in all main buildings.
 * Random hero support.
 * Freelancers gain more experience than warlords from killing hostile units.
-* Fixed dropping quest items even from backpacks on hero deaths.

 ## Bugfixes
 It does also fix several bugs of the original map: